- About us

 The Metro South Health Biostatistics Service offers a range of one on one services to Metro South Health clinicians and researchers on a range of topics including:

-A resident biostatistician is available for consultations four mornings a week (Tuesday to Friday) and one afternoon a week (Thursday), and can provide advice on:
+A resident biostatistician is available for consultations every weekday with waiting times ranging from a few days to a fortnight depending on current demand, and can provide advice on:

 The provider for this service is the Queensland Facility for Advanced Bioinformatics (QFAB), University of Queensland.
 Bookings and enquiries can be made directly on QFAB’s website and the biostatistician can be contacted via email email@example.com.

-In addition, the service holds a biostatistics seminar series twice annually.
+In addition, the service holds a biostatistics seminar series at least once a year.
 See below for more information.

 This service is funded by the Metro South Health Study, Education and Research Trust Account (SERTA).